Civil & Disability Rights

 Americans with Disabilities Act of 1990 (ADA)

 Title II of the ADA provides that no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity.
 42 U.S.C. § 12132.
 This includes school districts.
-A violation of the ADA is also a violation of state anti-discrimination laws such as the California Disabled Persons Act and California Unruh Act.
+A violation of the ADA is also a violation of state anti-discrimination laws such as the California Disabled Persons Act.

-If a school fails to provide reasonable and accessible accommodations to assure meaningful access to the student, there may be an ADA violation.
 Other claims against school districts include isolation or segregation of disabled students, failure to allow the student to be in the most integrated setting according to their needs, or retaliation.

 Our attorneys will evaluate your case to determine whether you are entitled to remedies under the ADA, including injunctive relief, or monetary damages.